 The ways by which scholarly information is delivered and used by researchers is rapidly evolving.
 Researchers have always shared copies of articles from the inception of the journal when print copies were shared among collaborators.
 Sharing an electronic copy with a colleague is now done with a key stroke.
 Sharing networks facilitate the dissemination of articles and related information among an entire collaborating group.
 Internet tools have simply improved the efficiency of a standard academic practice.
 As the use of sharing networks increases, ambiguity has grown over how to access, share and use journal articles on platforms and tools like SCNs.

 Our subscribers know all about the difficulty of article sharing from first hand experience and unlike many of those seeking information via SCN, they are not affiliated to an academic library.
-The solution that we offer them is instant and affordable access ($40 per month) to over 12 million articles from 10,000 publishers and naturally we’d be delighted if article rental technologies like ours and others could also help to facilitate legitimate and unambiguous article sharing.
+The solution that we offer them is instant and affordable access ($40 per month) to over 12 million articles from 10,000 peer-reviewed journals and naturally we’d be delighted if article rental technologies like ours and others could also help to facilitate legitimate and unambiguous article sharing.

 - American Chemical Society

 - John Wiley & Sons